Token-based authentication for cloud management gateway

 Microsoft recommends joining devices to Azure AD.
 Internet-based devices can use Azure AD to authenticate with Configuration Manager.
 It also enables both device and user scenarios whether the device is on the internet or connected to the internal network.
 For more information, see Install and register the client using Azure AD identity.

 This method requires the client to first register with the management point on the internal network.
 Client registration typically happens right after installation.
 The management point gives the client a unique token that shows it's using a self-signed certificate.
 When the client roams onto the internet, to communicate with the CMG it pairs its self-signed certificate with the management point-issued token.
-The client renews the token once a month, and it's valid for 90 days.

 The site enables this behavior by default.

-Create a bulk registration token
+Bulk registration token

 If you can't install and register clients on the internal network, create a bulk registration token.
 Use this token when the client installs on an internet-based device, and registers through the CMG.
 The bulk registration token has a short-validity period, and isn't stored on the client or the site.
 It allows the client to generate a unique token, which paired with its self-signed certificate, lets it authenticate with the CMG.